atom-morgan/my-portfolio/_posts/2018-07-15-how-to-mock-an-api-in-angular.md

 tag: [tutorial, angular, WebDev]
 excerpt: >-
   In this tutorial you'll learn how to setup an Angular v6 application using the Angular CLI and mock an observable API for your application.
+description: >-
+  In this tutorial you'll learn how to setup an Angular v6 application using the Angular CLI and mock an observable API for your application.
 image: '/images/mocking-angular-api/tutorial-cover.png'
 thumb_image: '/images/mocking-angular-api/tutorial-cover.png'
 style: code